 Science & Spanish

-Mrs. Marcela Carroll is thrilled to start her first year as the Science and Spanish teacher at DCMS.
-Before moving to South Eleuthera with her family, she lived in Vermont, Florida and Colorado.
+Mrs. Marcela Carroll is anticipating her second year as the Science and Spanish teacher at DCMS to be even better than her first.
+She moved to South Eleuthera with her family, after living in Vermont, Florida and Colorado.
 Mrs. Carroll is originally from Bogota, Colombia, but moved to Florida to complete high school and university, finishing with a B.S in Biology from Florida International University.
 As a young professional, Mrs. Carroll worked for various wildlife conservation organizations, raising Atlantic Salmon for restoration projects and tending to injured raptors at the Vermont Institute of Natural Science.
 It was during that time that she decided to pursue a teaching career, earning her teaching degree in 2008.
-She has earned teaching endorsements in Science and Spanish, and has been a classroom teacher to hundreds of students throughout the K-12 levels.
-Mrs. Carroll is very grateful for the opportunity to be part of the DCMS staff.
-She can’t wait to share her passion for teaching and living lightly with the staff, students, and families of Deep Creek Middle School.
-Mrs. Carroll lives on Cape Eleuthera and loves spending time with her family in the water, on down island trips, and on critter hunts at night.
+Later on she attained teaching endorsements in Science and Spanish.
+Mrs. Carroll has been a classroom teacher to hundreds of students throughout the K-12th grade levels.
+Mrs. Carroll is thrilled beyond words for the opportunity to be part of the DCMS staff once again.
+She shares her passion for teaching and living lightly with the staff, students, and families of Deep Creek Middle School.
+Mrs. Carroll lives on Cape Eleuthera and loves spending time with her family and sharing unforgettable experiences with all the CEIS community.

 Ms. Phoebe Hannah